Infinit3i/Cyber-Yankee-2025/Sassy Panda/README.md

 3. Watch the initial listener pane to ensure it catches the callback from the exploit.
    If you see the following, you have successfully exploited the Palo Alto and now have a limited bash shell into the root of the system:
+   Note: Our listener port will be 7837, as specified earlier in the playbook.
+Not 9999 as pictured.

 ![image](https://github.com/user-attachments/assets/0d3b2d49-fe66-4dcb-80da-51204efebfbc)